CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

 ### Task 3 : Access other admin centers

-1. To access other admin centers, from navigation pane select **Admin centers** and choose all **All Admin centers**.
+1. To access other admin centers, from the navigation pane select **Admin centers** and choose all **All Admin centers**.
 Opens a page with a full list of Office 365 admin centers, including admin centers for OneDrive, Yammer Enterprise, Dynamics 365, Power Apps, Skype for business, and other services.

    ![](Images/img13.png)

 1. In the admin center page select **Exchange**.
-This will redirect you to Exchange admin center page.
+This will redirect you to the Exchange admin center page.

    ![](Images/img149.png)

 1. From here you can manage email settings for your organization.
-In .the left hand menu explore through the options available
+In .the left-hand menu explore through the options available

      - **Recipients**  - View and manage your mailboxes (both user and shared mailboxes), groups, resource mailboxes, and contacts.